PWNFinance/gm_ethbarcelona/events/ethbarcelona/readme.md

 ###########
 # The title of the page, displayed by the browser on the title of the window.
 # Ideally this is the same as the name of the event.
-title: ETHBarcelona
+title: ETHBarcelona Conference

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.
 # Linebreaks are ignored, but they _must_ start with two spaces.
-description: Hackathon & Conference gathering of the the best builders from the 5th until 9th of July 2023, in Barcelona.
+description: Conference gathering of the the best builders from the 5th until 7th of July 2023, in Barcelona.

 #####################